 Flavonoids are natural substances found in some foods, fruits, and vegetables like legumes, broccoli, apples, soybeans, green tea, and red grapes.

 Due to the health benefits of flavonoids, they are often used for pharmaceutical and medicinal purposes.
 Flavonoids have anti-inflammatory, neuroprotective, and cardioprotective properties that make them suitable for medicinal purposes.

 Research suggests that flavonoids may be great natural home remedies for stomach ulcers as they have anti-ulcer and anti-secretory effects.
-If you have stomach ulcers, eating foods containing flavonoids may be good for your digestive tract as they may help reduce ulcerative symptoms and effects.
+If you have stomach ulcers, eating foods containing flavonoids may be good for your digestive tract, as they may help reduce ulcerative symptoms and effects.

 While some foods like coffee, milk, spicy and fatty foods, and soft drinks worsen the pain that comes with stomach ulcers, the foods and natural ingredients listed above can help lessen the pain and also contribute to treatment.

-However, keep in mind that there is only much home remedies can do when it comes to treating health conditions like stomach ulcers.
-They may help alleviate symptoms of stomach ulcers in some people and help prevent their recurrence, but they may not treat the underlying cause.
+However, keep in mind that there is only so much that home remedies can do when it comes to treating health conditions like stomach ulcers.
+They may help alleviate the symptoms of stomach ulcers in some people and prevent their recurrence, but they may not treat the underlying cause.
 Therefore, they should not be used in place of medications or medical treatments; rather, they should be used to complement medical treatments.

 Also, home remedies that work for one ulcer patient may not work for another.
 It is always advisable to discuss home remedies and natural treatments you want to try with your doctor.

 Learn more about stomach ulcers and some great foods options for people with stomach ulcers from our previous posts.